 Move beyond the basics of synth programming, and learn techniques for creating big moving basslines, evocative percussion patterns, and rich synth pads.

 Logic Pro X: Virtual Instruments with Evan Sutton

-Improve music and audio productions using the virtual instruments in Logic Pro X. Learn how to apply various effects to achieve specific sounds.
-This course is a comprehensive tour of basic and advanced synthesizers, samplers, drum kit sound design, and vintage instruments.
+Improve music and audio production using the virtual instruments in Logic Pro X. Learn how to apply effects and take a tour of synthesizers, samplers, drum kits, and sound design.

 7h 22m • COURSE